arnefmeyer/IMUReaderPlugin/README.md

 Columns:

-* index: index of the recorded IMU frame
+* index: index of the recorded IMU frame; each index corresponds to one sync pulse
 * timestamps: Arduino/Teensy timestamp (as returned by millis())
 * experiment: open-ephys experiment number
 * recording: open-ephys recording number